Creating a German Grammar Learning Experience

 My Approach

 Given the constraints of low budget and limited availability of the SME, I decide to use the fast, iterative model of SAM (Successive Approximation Model).
+Throughout the project I could drew on my eight years of language teaching and my own German learning experience.

 Research